-- Severe storms, tornadoes, straight-line winds, and flooding caused significant property damage in areas of Alabama on and after April 15, 2011. - A federal disaster for selected areas in Alabama was declared on April 28, 2011. - The FDIC is encouraging banks to work constructively with borrowers experiencing difficulties beyond their control because of damage caused by the severe weather. - Extending repayment terms, restructuring existing loans, or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the health of the community and serve the long-term interests of the lending institution. - The FDIC also will consider regulatory relief from certain filing and publishing requirements.
+- Severe storms, tornadoes, and flooding caused significant property damage in areas of Missouri on and after April 19, 2011. - A federal disaster for selected areas in Missouri was declared on May 9, 2011.
+Additional designations may be made after damage assessments are completed in the affected areas.
+A current list of designated areas may be found at www.fema.gov. - The FDIC is encouraging banks to work constructively with borrowers experiencing difficulties beyond their control because of damage caused by the severe weather. - Extending repayment terms, restructuring existing loans, or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the health of the community and serve the long-term interests of the lending institution. - The FDIC also will consider regulatory relief from certain filing and publishing requirements.

-SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE WEATHER IN AREAS OF ALABAMA
+SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE WEATHER IN AREAS OF MISSOURI

-The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of severe storms, tornadoes, straight-line winds, and flooding on customers and operations of financial institutions in Alabama and will provide regulatory assistance to institutions subject to its supervision.
+The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of severe storms, tornadoes, and flooding on customers and operations of financial institutions in Missouri and will provide regulatory assistance to institutions subject to its supervision.
 These initiatives will provide regulatory relief and facilitate recovery.
-The FDIC encourages depository institutions in the affected areas to meet the financial service needs of their communities.
+The FDIC encourages depository institutions in the affected areas to meet the financial services needs of their communities.

-The affected areas in Alabama are Cullman, DeKalb, Franklin, Jefferson, Lawrence, Marshall, Tuscaloosa, and Walker counties.
+The affected areas in Missouri are Butler, Mississippi, New Madrid, St. Louis, and Taney counties.